Tour Highlights

 Day 1 (Jan 13) - Arrive Quito, Ecuador

-Included: Airport transfer, accommodations, dinner.
+Included: Airport transfer, accommodations.

 Excluded: Gratuities, personal expenses.